Vertiko

-A Vertiko is a kind of storage furniture, oriented to the vertical.
+A Vertiko is a kind of vertically orientedstorage furniture.
 It usually has two panelled doors.
 Above these, there is usually a drawer and a flat top.
 Often, it has a pediment as an additional feature.

 Most likely its name is due to its inventor, a cabinetmaker in Berlin, Otto Vertikow, who built cabinets beginning around 1860 called "Vertikow".
 Vertikos have been very common in the Louis Philippe and especially in the Gründerzeit style.